 The policy of the Board is to provide remuneration packages designed to attract, motivate and retain personnel of the calibre necessary to maintain the Group's position, and to reward them for enhancing shareholder value and return.
 It aims to provide sufficient levels of remuneration to do this, but to avoid paying more than is necessary.
-Remuneration packages also reflect levels of responsibilities and contain incentives to deliver the Group's objectives.
+Remuneration packages also reflect levels of responsibilities and contain incentives to deliver the Group's objectives, in line with the Company's purpose, strategy and culture.

-Save for the chair (the 'Chair) of the Board of Directors, Cora currently pays each of its non-executive directors' fees of GBP£24,000 per annum.
-The Chair of the Board of Directors is currently paid a fee of GBP£32,000 per annum.
+Save for the chair (the 'Chair) of the Board of Directors, Cora currently pays each of its non-executive directors' fees of GBP£30,000 per annum.
+The Chair of the Board of Directors is currently paid a fee of GBP£40,000 per annum.
+In addition to being paid fees, each of Cora's non-executive directors' is eligible to be awarded share options in accordance with the Company's Share Option Scheme.